 Latest Nintendo Chit Chat Activity

-Welcome to the 18th issue of the Nintendo Time Portal, where we take a look back at the video game anniversaries we celebrate this week.
-What are some of the Nintendo games that came out this week in video game […]
+Welcome to the 34th issue of the Nintendo Time Portal, where we go back through history and take a look at the video games that released for Nintendo platforms on this week over the years.

-As we approach the end of May, we’re treated to a host of Pokémon news, among other announcements.
+As TGS draws to a close and we head toward October, we still have many exciting announcements to discuss.
 Tune in to the Nintendo Chit Chat podcast to learn more about the latest news.

 Nintendo Switch News

-As we approach the end of May, new announcements continue to come out.
+TGS is almost here, and we had another exciting week of announcements.
 Tune in to the Nintendo Chit Chat podcast to learn more about the latest news.

 Nintendo Switch News